israeldvd/amounts-monitor/S03_React_basics/README.md

 Modern JavaScript: arrow functions (applying to any function, not only _component functions_).
 This is just standard JS code. **Preferences**: it is shorter, but that should be optional and drived by personal preference.

 In the next steps, we'll look at another concept: **_state_**, which helps making the application interactive.
+See tips in [how to replace][using-arrow-func] functions definitions automatically.

 <!-- Extra: key terms -->